Links on Android Authority may earn us a commission. Learn more.

 Pro Gym Workout

 Pro Gym Workout is a decent workout app for bodybuilders.
 The app boasts over 120 individual exercises and nine total workouts.
 Additionally, it has programs for beginners, intermediates, and experts alike.
 It also has workouts for all of the major parts of the body, and we liked that in particular.
 You also get various tools, including a BMI calculator, protein calculator, fat calculator (for food), and various workout tracking and training features.
 It has a host of features available as in-app purchases.
-However, you can buy the whole app for $28.99.
-It’s a bit expensive, but you can try out most of the app for free without buying anything.
+However, you can buy the whole app for $25.99.
+It’s a bit expensive, but not a terrible proposition considering the app’s monthly subscription fees.

 Strong: Exercise Gym Log